Schmidsfeld/TelegrafFritzBox/README.md

 The communication with the router is based on the FritzConnection library https://github.com/kbr/fritzconnection by Klaus Bremer.

+For some future development of this script (especially with cable internet access) additional help is required.

 Forking and modifying this script is explicitly encouraged (hence you most likely need to adjust for your situation).
 I would appreciate if you drop me a note f you implement other stuff so I can backport it into the main script.

 ## The End Result